Togaware DATA MINING

 Nomenclature

-Data miners have a plethora of terminology for many of the same things, due primarily to the history of data mining with its roots in many disciplines.
-Throughout this book we will use a single, consistent nomenclature, and one that is generally accepted.
-This nomenclature is introduced here.
+Data miners have a plethora of terminology, often using many different terms to describe the same concept.
+A lot of this confusion is due primarily to the history of data mining, with its roots in many different disciplines, including databases, machine learning, and statistics.
+Throughout this book we will use a consistent and generally accepted nomenclature, which we introduce here.

 We refer to collections of data as datasets.
-This might be a matrix or a database table.
-A dataset consists of rows which we might refer to as entities, and those entities are described in terms of variables which form the columns.
-Synonyms for entity include row, record and object, while synonyms for variable include column, field, characteristic, attribute and feature.
+This might be a matrix or a table within a database, or within the context of R it might be a data frame.
+A dataset consists of rows which we might refer to as observations, and those observations are described in terms of variables which form the columns.
+Synonyms for observation include entity, row, record and object, while synonyms for variable include column, field, characteristic, attribute and feature.

-Variables can serve one of two roles: as input variables or output variables (Hastie et al., 2001).
-Input variables are measured or preset data items while output variables are those that are perhaps ``influenced'' by the input variables.
-In data mining we often build models to predict the output variables in terms of the input variables.
+Variables can serve one of two roles: as input variables or output variables (, ).
+Input variables are measured or preset data items while output variables are those that are often ``influenced'' by the input variables.
+In data mining we usually build models to predict the output variables in terms of the input variables.
 Input variables are also known as predictors, independent variables, observed variables and descriptive variables.
 Output variables are also known as response and dependent variables.

 Categoric variables are always discrete (i.e., can only take on specific values).
 Numeric variables can be discrete (integers) or continuous (real).

-We will talk of datasets consisting of entities described using variables, which might consist of a mixture of input variables and output variables, either of which may be categoric or numeric.
+We will employ for data mining purposes datasets consisting of observations recorded using variables, which might consist of a mixture of input variables and output variables, either of which may be categoric or numeric.

 A dataset (or subsets of a dataset) might have different roles.
 For building classification models, for example, we often partition a dataset into a training dataset and a testing dataset.
 Typically, we build our model on the training dataset and evaluate its performance on the testing dataset.